Habitat kicks off Lenoir County Project

 And as you read her story, keep in mind one thing about Habitat.
 We are not a giveaway program.
 We do not give our homes away.
 Instead we work with our families to make it possible for them to buy their homes at affordable mortgages.
 Then, in addition to buying their new homes, our families also are required to partner with us in the form of sweat equity hours - volunteer hours they spend working on their home, the homes others and in the ReStore.
 Also counted in those sweat equity hours is the time they spend in our Homeowner Learning Lab, learning financial literacy and budgeting skills, how to maintain their home and how to understand things like homeowners insurance.

-Once we do, there will be plenty of opportunities for volunteers to help build.
-While we are still working to determine which days we will be in Kinston each week, our volunteer work days typically run from 8-11:30AM and 12-3:30PM.
-If you're interested in learning more, please just contact us at 919-736-9592 x4 or firstname.lastname@example.org.
-And if you are a business owner or are representing a large civic group or other organization, you may want to consider our Adopt-A-Day opportunities ($50/person, exclusive lunch/t-shirt/team photo provided), then let us know and we can get you on our calendar.
+There are often plenty of opportunities for volunteers to help build with our daily shifts running from 8-11:30AM and 12-3:30PM.
+If you're interested in learning more about how you can build with us during our next project, please just contact us at 919-736-9592 x4 or firstname.lastname@example.org.
+And if you are a business owner or are representing a large civic group or other organization, you may want to consider our Adopt-A-Day opportunities ($50/person, exclusive lunch/t-shirt/team photo provided).
 Typically we do ask for volunteers to be 16 and up but there may be opportunities to engage younger folks, provided they are coming with close adult supervision.
-If you'd like to learn more about those, then please just let us know!
+If you'd like to learn more, please just let us know!

 *Please note that it is our intent for all cash, stock, land, or other in-kind donations - except for those to the ReStore - originating from Lenoir County to be used on Lenoir County projects to the greatest extent possible.
 ReStore donations, however, cannot be separated and go to help fund the overall mission.